Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Palm Oil Safe for Dogs?

-While palm oil certainly isn’t poisonous or toxic to dogs, it isn’t something that should be given regularly.
-Too much can not only have a laxative effect, but it can cause sickness, dehydration, diarrhea, or even pancreatitis in extreme cases.
-However, we are seeing more and more of this oil in our human foods that we often give to our pets as an occasional treat.
+While palm oil certainly isn’t poisonous or toxic to dogs, it isn’t something that should be given to them regularly.
+Too much can have a laxative effect and cause sickness, dehydration, diarrhea, or even pancreatitis in extreme cases.
+However, we are seeing more and more of this oil in the human foods that we often give to our pets as occasional treats.

 pouring palm oil into glass bowl